William B. Saxbe: Early life and career

 Saxbe was born 1916 in Mechanicsburg, Ohio, the son of Faye Henry "Maggie" (née Carey) Saxbe, and Bart Rockwell Saxbe.

-He received a bachelor's degree, from The Ohio State University, Class of 1940, where he was a member of Chi Phi fraternity.
-He served in the U.S. Army Air Forces, during World War II, from 1940 to 1945, and Korean War, from 1951 to 1952.
+He received a Bachelor of Arts degree from the Ohio State University in 1940, where he was a member of Chi Phi fraternity.
+He then served in the United States Army Air Forces during World War II, from 1940 to 1945.

-When he returned from World War II, he entered Ohio State University law school.
-However, while still in law school, he campaigned for the Ohio House of Representatives during 1947, and won.
-During 1948, when Saxbe was near the end of second term, he received a law degree.
+When Saxbe returned from World War II, he entered the Ohio State University College of Law and received a Bachelor of Laws degree in 1948.
 He remained in the Ohio National Guard and was on active duty during the Korean War, from 1951 to 1952.
 He was discharged from the reserve with the rank of colonel during 1963.
-He served as the Ohio House majority leader during 1951 and 1952, and as speaker of the House during 1953 and 1954.